bbm2910/X_and_O-game/README.md

 Player 2 takes their turn by clicking on another empty square.
 The square will be marked with an O.
 Players continue taking turns until one player wins or the game ends in a draw.
 The game automatically determines the winner and updates the scores accordingly.
-To play again, click the "Play Again" button.
-To reset the scores and start a new game, click the "Reset" button.
 Enjoy playing Tic-Tac-Toe!